-The total number of citations achieved by the whole sample was 9207, but the distribution of citations is skewed (see Table 2.1).
-The three most-cited papers received 18% of all citations.
-The 15 most-cited papers received 41% of the citations.
+The total number of citations achieved by the whole sample was 9207, but the distribution of citations is skewed (see Table 1).
+The three most cited paper received 18% of all citations.
+The 15 most cited papers received 41% of the citations.
 Forty-one papers received one citation, and 55 papers received no citations.